Pinafore/qb/README.md

 ## Steps for quick test
-If you are interested in getting the qb system running end to end without training the full system, you can follow these steps
+If you are interested in getting the qb system running end to end without training the full system, you can follow these steps.

 1. Generate the Makefile like above
 2. Run `make data/deep/glove.840B.300d.txt.gz` to download some data